-The department offers an CCNE accredited program that leads to a Master of Science degree in Nursing.
-The purpose of the program is to prepare nurses for advanced practice in the functional roles of primary care nurse practioner and clinical nurse specialist/nursing educator.
+The School of Nursing offers a Master of Science degree in Nursing.
+The purpose of the program is to prepare nurses for advanced practice in the functional role of nurse practitioner primary care - family.
 Each graduate of the master's in nursing program must demonstrate advanced knowledge and skill in physical diagnosis, psychological assessment, and management of health-illness needs in complex client and community systems.
 The program provides a foundation for doctoral study in nursing.

-Students select a functional role of either primary care nurse practioner or clinical nurse specialist/nursing educator.
-Any nursing class in the role specialization options area may be cancelled because of insufficient enrollment.
+Students select a functional role of nurse practitioner primary care - family.
+Any nursing class in the role specialization options area may be canceled because of insufficient enrollment.

 For specific program information please refer to the Graduate Student Handbook.

 There are two pathways into the M.S.N. program for individuals with different educational backgrounds: the B.S.N. graduate and the R.N. with a non-nursing baccalaureate degree.

 - Admission to California State University, Fresno, Division of Graduate Studies

 - Baccalaureate degree in nursing from an NLN/CCNE accredited program

 - Registered nurse license in California (may be waived for nurses licensed in another country)

 - Malpractice insurance